Tanades/Tanades.github.io/_posts/2024-09-23-Validation.md

 <br />
 ### Foothold

-The foothold in this machine """easy""", the quotes are there because **SQLi** is very difficult for me.
+The foothold in this machine is """easy""", the quotes are there because **SQLi** is very difficult for me.

 <br />